What is Threat Intelligence?

 Operational Threat Intelligence

 Operational threat intelligence focuses on understanding specific threats and campaigns.
-It provides real-time insights and actionable recommendations for dealing with vulnerabilities and attack techniques.
-Studying past attacks and drawing conclusions about threat actors’ tactics, techniques, and procedures (TTPs), facilitates operational threat intelligence in helping organizations understand the ‘who’, ‘why’, and ‘how’ of each cyber attack.
+It provides real-time insights and actionable recommendations for dealing and understanding security vulnerabilities and attack techniques.
+Studying past attacks and drawing conclusions about threat actors' tactics, techniques, and procedures (TTPs), facilitates operational intelligence in helping organizations understand the ‘who', ‘why', and ‘how' of each cyber attack.

 Strategic Threat Intelligence